Nathanwoodburn/FireWalletCosmos/README.md

 # FireWalletLite
 A lite wallet for Handshake.
 This is aimed to be mainly used for holding HNS and domains without sending anything.
+For example if you want to gift a domain to someone, you can have them use this wallet to store the wallet.
+You will still need to renew the domains at least every 2 years.

 ## Features
 First run flow: